library(igraph)

 The behavioral similarity effects in SAOMs allow us to model how actors adjust their behavior to become more similar to their peers.
 These effects assume that individuals are influenced by the behavioral attributes of those they are connected to.

-Average Similarity
+Average similarity

 This effect captures how similar an actor’s behavior is to their alters’ behaviors, averaged across all outgoing ties.
 It reflects per-peer influence.
 The statistic is defined as:

-\[ s^\text{beh}_{i,\text{avsim}}(x, z, v) = \frac{1}{x_{i+}} \sum_{j=1}^n x_{ij} \left( \text{sim}_z(ij) - \overline{\text{sim}_z} \right) \] where:
+\[ s^\text{beh}_{i,\text{avsim}}(Y, z) = \frac{1}{y_{i+}} \sum_{j=1}^n y_{ij} \left( \text{sim}_z(i,j) - \overline{\text{sim}_z} \right) \]

-Total Similarity
+Total similarity

 This variant captures the total amount of similarity, not normalized by the number of ties.
 It gives more weight to actors with more alters:

-\[ s^\text{beh}_{i,\text{totsim}}(x, z, v) = \sum_{j=1}^n x_{ij} \left( \text{sim}_z(ij) - \overline{\text{sim}_z} \right) \]
+\[ s^\text{beh}_{i,\text{totsim}}(Y, z) = \sum_{j=1}^n y_{ij} \left( \text{sim}_z(i,j) - \overline{\text{sim}_z} \right) \]

 Both versions reflect social influence.
 A positive parameter estimate means that actors are more likely to adjust their behavior to become more similar to those they are connected to.
 In other words, the model captures conformity or peer influence.
 The higher the similarity between ego and alters, the higher the objective function, making such changes more likely.
 A negative parameter estimate would indicate that actors tend to diverge from their peers, becoming less similar over time.
 This could suggest differentiation or opposition in behavior, although negative influence parameters are rare and often theoretically unexpected.